Katrina Smith Taylor

 Katrina Smith Taylor (born 23 April 1991) is a British épée fencer.
 She moved from Cornwall to Liverpool in 2012.
 Smith Taylor has been a firefighter at Merseyside Fire and Rescue Service since 2016.

-Smith Taylor finished 20th at the 2019 European Fencing Championships in Dusseldorf, Germany.
+Smith Taylor finished 20th at the 2019 European Fencing Championships in Düsseldorf, Germany.
 In addition, she has competed for Great Britain at multiple World Championships, European Championships, Grand Prix, World Cups and Satellites, winning three medals in her career.